 Think-Pair-Share-is a strategy that allows students to work in groups of two.
-Each student works the problem, then take turns sharing their work with the other student.
+Paired students work the problem, then take turns sharing their work with each other.

 KWC (Know, Want, Conditions)-is a strategy used while solving a problem.
-It allows students to filter the information that they already know about the problem, what they want or need to know and what rules or conditions do they need to apply.
+It allows students to filter the information that they already know about the problem, what they want or need to know, and what rules or conditions they may need to apply.